ogbigboss/the-test-subject/README.md

 Oh, and something about types of Borderline Personality Disorder being bred from the need for authority as a nurturing source and structure interfering with authority not always managing the value of the nurturing vs. maintaining of authority, or, power.
 Or, something, idk.
 I don't get much sleep these days.
 I was a better writer when I was allowed to sleep, that's for sure.

+Oh, and look, I'll absolutely write a section where the Test Subject is finally reduced to a near psychotic episode and has to beg the hired help of famous people / news media / weird CIA led side of this to stop sleep torturing them amidst a NY State Bar attorney disciplinary hearing near the end, but maybe we can make it more fictional than not, yeah?
+Please let me sleep.
+Just 6 hours at least.
+And stop it with the noise that wakes me up on purpose, just own up to what you're doing and keep the dream going if you're gonna do it.
+But maybe let me sleep.
+6 hours at least.
+Oh god, the harm-or, the lack of non scripted hum-or / talent.

 # NOTE: The below is a previous outline.
 It needs to be reworked

 # Intro